LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/studio.rst

 Array and String Conversion
 ----------------------------

-The ``split`` and ``join`` methods convert back and forth between strings and arrays.
-Use **delimiters** as reference points to split a string into an array, then modify the array and convert it back to a printable string.

 .. admonition:: Note

-   This section of the studio contains unit tests.
+   The starter code for this section contains unit tests.
 You will see a lot of new code in the starter code.
    The directions will tell you which function to work in.
    Look for the ``TODO`` and ``NOTE`` comments for guidance and direction.
    The ``Working-within-tests LINK HERE`` appendix page provides more information and tips for working inside code like this.

    ``ADD LINK TO APPENDIX INSIDE THIS NOTE``

+The ``split`` and ``join`` methods convert back and forth between strings and arrays.
+Use **delimiters** as reference points to split a string into an array, then modify the array and convert it back to a printable string.

 a.
 For a given string, use the ``includes`` method to check to see if the words are separated by commas (``,``), semicolons (``;``), or just spaces.